samanthaming/samanthaming.com/content/tidbits/15-4-ways-to-combine-strings.md

 ---
 title: 4 Ways to Combine Strings in JavaScript
 description: 4 ways to combine strings in JavaScript.
-My favourite way is using ES6’s Template Strings...
+My favourite way is using ES6’s Template Strings.
 tags: [javascript, string]
 order: 15
 createdAt: 2018-5-12